Page of information and resources related to my workshop "Breaking down barriers with Free/Open Source Software in Education".

 CDs full of selected software, ready to download, burn to disc, and give away!

 I use "software A", what is the alternative?

 When you already know a commercial program that does a particular function, these websites help you to find Open Source alternatives.

-- http://www.ubermix.org – The customized education-oriented system that we are using for our Middle School 1:1 program.
+- http://www.ubermix.org – The customized education-oriented system that I have been using for our Primary and Middle School students.
 Very recommended!